miladsade96/feip/Development/typescript.md

 const employee = new Employee("John Doe", 100000);
 ```

 In the above example, the `Employee` class extends the `Person` class.
 The `Employee` class constructor calls the `super()` keyword to call the `Person` class constructor.
-This ensures that the `Employee` class object is initialized with all of the properties of the `Person` class.
+This ensures that the `Employee` class object is initialized with all the properties of the `Person` class.

 You can also pass arguments to the `super()` keyword to initialize the base class constructor parameters.
 For example, the following code shows how to pass arguments to the base class constructor: